BurntNail/async_chess_server/README.md

  - `/newgame` - pass in an integer id to create a new game, and this will overwrite the old game
  - `/deletegame` - pass in an integer id to delete a game
  - `/movepiece` - pass in a json struct of all integers: `id, x, y, nx, ny` where all are > 0, and `x,y,nx,ny` are < 8.
 All fields must be set for validation purposes, as much as Go loves the default values.
+ - `/invalidate` - invalidate the cache from the IP

 ## TODO:
  - GUI desktop client